NCAR/climate-primer-water/doc/ch2_climatewater.rst

 2. What is reliable?

    a.
-There is a varying degree of confidence in projected climate and
+There are varying degrees of confidence in projected climate and
       climate-derived data.
 You must consider which set of climate projection data to rely on and which potential climate futures to consider.